-5 ways to exercise more (and you won’t even know you’re doing it)
+5 ways to exercise more (without even knowing you’re doing it)

 Let's face it, most of us would benefit from a little extra time outdoors, but busy schedules and work commitments don't make it easy.